AUDIO VERSION: YouTube Podbean

 If you want to avoid drowning in the same ocean of deluded arrogance that so many Christians are currently splashing around in, then you need to get clear on a few essential facts.
 The Gods who created demons are the only Ones who have the power to flick them out of humans.
 If those Gods were the sort of Beings who were willing to take orders from the specks that They create, then you actually could get your hands on all the power that so many Christian braggarts claim to have.
 But since you’ll never see the day that your own Creators will play the role of your Servants, you’ve got nothing.
 You’re just a powerless speck of a creature who demons are utterly unimpressed by.
 You see, all of these bloated Christian egos have it wrong.
 It’s not your connection to Jesus that demons fear—it’s Jesus Himself.
 Your connection to God doesn’t give you the ability to control God.
 Demons know this, which is why they have no fear of Christians.

 All of the guff Christians fling about Satan trembling in their presence just proves how completely conned so many Christians have become by demons.
 You see, demons love it when humans set themselves up as being “experts” about creatures who they know so little about.
 Start paying more attention to what Christian prayer warriors, intercessors and deliverance ministers preach on the subject of demons and you’ll find that these people all end up getting sucked deeper and deeper into a useless obsession with trying to track, identify, sense, and manipulate supernatural beings.
 Christians who refuse to listen to God’s warning not to focus on supernatural beings other than Him soon discover that the more they obsess over demons, the more those demons start interacting with them.
 The humans start having more and more demon sightings, and while they foolishly interpret this as evidence of how “dialed in” they are to the supernatural realm, what’s really happening is they’re becoming increasingly duped by the most basic of parlor tricks.
 Demons love it when Christians focus on them, talk about them, obsess over them, and rebuke them.
 They love this baloney about Satan trembling in our presence, as if he actually considers us to be God’s handlers.
 Soon we’re such spiritual nimrods that we actually think the Holy Spirit is the One throwing us onto the ground and causing us to convulse, laugh, bark, and vomit uncontrollably.
-We can’t tell a movement of God from a movement of Satan, and yet the stupider we get, the louder we boast of our great spiritual wisdom (see Is getting drunk in the Spirit worth an eternal hangover?).
+We can’t tell a movement of God from a movement of Satan, and yet the stupider we get, the louder we boast of our great spiritual wisdom.

 INTERACTING WITH POSSESSED PEOPLE